February

 🛡️ Permission Slip: Why You're Allowed to Take the Day Off

-- Self-care is an ethical imperative — APA Principle A (Beneficence and Nonmaleficence) states psychologists must "be aware of the possible effect of their own physical and mental health on their ability to help those with whom they work"
+- Self-care is an ethical imperative — APA Principle A states practitioners must be aware of how their own health affects their ability to help.

-- You're modeling healthy behavior — Clients need to see what it looks like to take time off and prioritize rest.
-You're teaching them skills they need.
+- You're modeling healthy behavior — Clients need to see what it looks like to take time off.

 📋 Preparing Clients for Your Absence